Katie's Notes

 At last, I’ve completed a two-year online programme for teaching Japanese and have been awarded the certificate!

-I think the learning style of the course suited me, and I was comfortable with working on it at my own pace.
+I think the course’s learning style suited me, and I was comfortable working on it at my own pace.
 I gained a much better understanding of grammar and teaching techniques and developed my confidence.
 I worked hard on each piece of coursework, most of which was quite practical.

-In 2016, before I started teaching at university, I took a three-month course for teaching Japanese which covered basic teaching skills.
+In 2016, before I started teaching at university, I took a three-month course on teaching Japanese that covered basic teaching skills.
 It was good to acquire that knowledge step by step, and I have learnt how to apply it to a classroom environment.

-I am not sure if I will teach again next year because I would like to focus on my thesis until December 2019.
-However, some people say that it’s better to continue teaching, in any subject and in any setting, like groups or in private lessons.
+I am not sure whether I will teach again next year, as I would like to focus on my thesis until December 2019.
+However, some people say it’s better to continue teaching, in any subject and in any setting, such as groups or private lessons.

 Hazelnut, Pecan and Nutella Swirl Buns

-Since making chocolate babka in July, Luca has often asked me when I’m going to bake it again.
+Since making chocolate babka in July, Luca has often asked me when I will bake it again.
 I normally choose a recipe for my next weekend’s baking while watching cooking videos on YouTube.
 I’ve just discovered Donal Skehan’s Chocolate Swirl Buns, which look tasty and much easier to make than twisting babka.
 I tried his recipe.

 Actually, soon after starting to knead the dough, I realised that I had made a mistake with my milk measurement.
 I had added too much, so the dough was very sticky.
-I tried to remedy my mistake by adding flour but almost gave up, afraid that this would not work.
+I tried to remedy my mistake by adding flour, but I almost gave up, afraid it wouldn’t work.
 But after the first rise, the dough had a good consistency, and I decided to continue making it.
 I used Nutella and added hazelnuts and pecans.
 It eventually smelled really nice, tasted good and wasn’t bad at all.
 The recipe is amazing.

 My achievements in Week 99